JuliaDebug/Debugger.jl/README.md

 ```

 ### Breakpoint at specific location
 It is sometimes useful to programmatically decide when to break and drop to the debugger to inspect your surroundings; this is for instance done in Matlab/Octave with the `keyboard` command.
-You can use the `@bp` macro in JuliaInterpreter to do this:
+You can use the `@bp` macro to do this:
 ```
-julia> using Debugger, JuliaInterpreter
+julia> using Debugger

 julia> function f(x)
            if x < 0